 Using an apostrophe to form a plural is usually a grammatical howler.
 For example:

 Assist your ReaderThe advantage of using an apostrophe is that the abbreviation, letter, or number is instantly recognisable.
-However, apostrophes can also be used for possession.
+However, apostrophes can also be used to show possession.
 Therefore, when apostrophes are used to show plurals, it can lead to ambiguity.

 Look at this newspaper heading: